-Brentwood is a progressive, co-ed boarding school for Grades 9 to 12 located on a spectacular oceanfront campus on Vancouver Island, BC, Canada.
+Brentwood is a progressive, co-ed day/boarding school for Grades 8 to 12 located on a spectacular oceanfront campus on Vancouver Island, BC, Canada.
 Brentwood provides a modern, West Coast learning experience for global minded students who embrace our values of grit and joy.
 Student choice is a unique part of our culture and a deciding factor in who attends the School.
-This creates a supportive community of students from over 30 countries who gain the independence and skills to succeed in the post-secondary world.— Visit school website
+This creates a supportive community of students from over 40 countries who gain the independence and skills to succeed in the post-secondary world.

 Brentwood was the first all-boys' boarding school in Canada to begin admitting girls, something that remains emblematic of the school's forward-looking approach.
 In the 1990s, it became one of the first schools in the country to make a substantial commitment to sustainable energy, building a performing arts centre that includes a geothermal loop for heating and cooling.
 The new dining hall and service centre, completed in 2010, continues that commitment, also providing an example to the student population.
 Arts and athletics are emphasized—the school is distinguished by a rowing program that has produced a long list of olympians—though academics remain the central focus of the Brentwood program.
 The ideal student is one with sights firmly set on university and is inclined to leadership roles in student life and beyond.

 What Brentwood College School says: To create ideal learning conditions, we provide students with the required technology, small class sizes, and low student-teacher ratios.
 When it is advantageous, we also group students by ability.
-Our academic curriculum drives our prep school mandate and also meets the prescribed BC (British Columbia) provincial learning outcomes.
+Our academic curriculum drives our school mandate to prepare students for post-secondary opportunities and also meets the prescribed BC (British Columbia) provincial learning outcomes.

 Traditional Math typically teaches a method or algorithm FIRST, and THEN teaches the applications for the method.
 Traditional algorithms are emphasized and practiced regularly: repetition and drills are frequently used to ensure foundational mastery in the underlying mathematical procedures.
 The traditional approach to math views math education as akin to building a logical edifice: each brick depends on the support of the previously laid ones, which represent mastery over a particular procedure or method.
 Traditional Math begins by giving students a tool, and then challenges students to practice using that tool an applied way, with progressively challenging problems.
 In this sense Traditional Math aims to establish procedural understanding before conceptual and applied understanding.